The Fire Mountain Staff

 Christie Adams, Director of Education and Academy Principal

-Christie Adams grew up in the Midwest and came to Colorado over a decade ago.
-She has spent her entire time in Colorado in Estes Park co-owning and co-operating businesses and continuing her passion in the education industry.
+Christie Adams grew up in the midwest and came to Colorado over a decade ago.
+She has spent her entire time in Estes Park co-owning and co-operating businesses, while continuing her passion in the education industry.
 She has worked in the public and private education sector at the 6-12 grade level as well as post secondary.
 Christie brings years of experience in curriculum development, program development, advising, instructing, administrative and business practices.
-Her passion for self-sustainability in varying areas of the agriculture industry provide for a unique approach to education through eco therapy; including using animals and specifically equine (horses) as a therapeutic approach to education.
+Her passion for hands-on, skill based education focusing on a combination of experiential activities provide for a unique approach to education that allows each student the opportunity and choice to excel.

 Makenzie McRoberts, Instructional Services Coordinator